DerurDreammine/csm/README.md

 pip install -r requirements.txt
 ```
 !!!
 IMPORTANT !!!
-Go to: "python_dir/Lib/site-packages/silentcipher" and copy the server.py file here
+Go to: "python_dir/Lib/site-packages/silentcipher" and copy with replace the server.py file here

 ### BASIC
 Basic use: